 You’re probably sick of hearing about teraflops as a nonsensical buzzword for the most powerful consoles on the market, so I’m delighted to report that Xbox Series X has 12.15 of the suckers.
 That’s roughly four times more than the Xbox One X. Given that the aforementioned console is still capable of pushing modern blockbusters to native 4K with a decent level of performance, this is a frankly astounding specification.

 The ceiling of performance sits at 4K/120fps, but the Series X isn’t capable of propelling every game to this graphical standard.
-Instead, experiences will vary wildly, especially with backwards compatible previous gen’ titles.
-This is a machine that can play hundreds of games spread across the original Xbox, Xbox 360 and Xbox One, providing profound performance and visual improvements to the majority of them.
+Instead, experiences will vary wildly, especially with backwards compatible previous generation titles.
+This is a machine that can play hundreds of games spread across the original Xbox, Xbox 360 and Xbox One, providing automatic performance and visual improvements to the majority of them.
+Several years into this console generation, I still get a thrill from downloading an old 360-era favourite and seeing it run as smooth as butter.

 Backwards compatibility does have its disadvantages, however.
 If, in the past, a title hadn’t received an update to enable support for the Xbox One X, it can look particularly rough visually.
 While it’s smooth and satisfying to play, Watch Dogs 2 is a mess of aliasing artefacts and poor draw distances, since it’s working from the technological compromises applied by the original Xbox One hardware.